2025–26 East Bengal FC season: Preseason and Friendlies

 East Bengal started their senior team preseason under coach Óscar Bruzón on 13 July 2025 with two weeks in hand for the 2025 Durand Cup.
 On 30 July, East Bengal played a friendly match against Bhawanipore FC and won the match 4–2.
 Miguel scored a brace while Diamantakos and Hamid scored one each in the match.
+On 28 November, East Bengal played a friendly match with Dempo in preparation for their semi-final encounter in the Super Cup, scheduled a week later.
+East Bengal won the match 4–1 with a brace from Hiroshi and one goal each by Hamid and Saúl.